skerkour/kerkour.com/content/post/living-with-only-two-carry-on-bags.md

 * Ability to pack and relocate to anywhere in the world in less than 20 minutes.
 * All my stuff is high quality.
 If something is damaged, it's replaced.
 * The places where I live are always in order, and easy to clean.
+* Unparalleled ability to travel and see beautiful places.
+* Wash cycles are easier (1 / week).